Tournaments, Contestant Heterogeneity and Performance: Mechanisms

 Even though our empirical results do not support this idea, under what conditions might we expect the lower-ability contestant to increase effort as contestant heterogeneity increases?
 An argument could be made that $R$ differs for the contestants.
 While both contestants ostensibly compete for the same reward--advancing to the next stage--the evaluation of this reward may vary.
 The lower-ability contestant may derive an additional, non-monetary benefit from defeating a higher-ability contestant.

 We illustrate the resulting equilibrium effort functions with two examples.
-In Figure \ref{subfig:model2}, we depict these functions when the lower-ability contestant's reward is $a$ times that of the higher-ability contestant.\footnote{In our numerical example, we show the case for $a = 2$; thus, the lower-ability contestants value winning the contest twice as much as the higher-ability contestants.} Under this assumption, the lower-ability contestant increases effort if $\theta_h < a$ but decreases effort afterward.
-Since our observed values of $\theta_h$ may be smaller than $\alpha$, erroneously anticipating that the lower-ability contestant gains an additional benefit from winning could explain our observed result.
+In Figure \ref{subfig:model2}, we depict these functions when the lower-ability contestant's reward is $x$ times that of the higher-ability contestant.\footnote{In our numerical example, we show the case for $x = 2$; thus, the lower-ability contestants value winning the contest twice as much as the higher-ability contestants.} Under this assumption, the lower-ability contestant increases effort if $\theta_h < x$ but decreases effort otherwise.
+Since our observed values of $\theta_h$ may be smaller than $x$, erroneously anticipating that the lower-ability contestant gains an additional benefit from winning could explain our observed result.

-How plausible is this assumption?
-If this explanation holds, we would anticipate the additional benefit received by the lower-ability contestant to depend on $\theta_h$ rather than being consistently higher.
+How plausible is this explanation?
+If this explanation holds, we would anticipate the additional benefit received by the lower-ability contestant to depend on contestant heterogeneity ($\theta_h$) rather than being constantly higher.
 In Figure \ref{subfig:model3}, we depict the equilibrium effort functions when the lower-ability contestant's reward is $\theta_h^\alpha$ times that of the higher-ability contestant.
-In this scenario, the lower-ability contestant increases effort for small values of $\theta_h$ and decreases effort afterwards.\footnote{In our numerical example, we show the case for $\alpha = 0.2$.
-Results for Figure \ref{subfig:model3} can be generalized for $\alpha < 1$.} The higher-ability contestant, on the other hand, reduces effort even for small values of $\theta_h$.

-These two examples lead us to the conclusion that while award asymmetries can account for the belief that the lower-ability contestant increases effort under certain conditions of contestant heterogeneity, they cannot explain the response from the higher-ability contestant, making out-of-equilibrium beliefs an unlikely reason for our results.
+In this scenario, the lower-ability contestant increases effort for small values of $\theta_h$ and decreases effort afterwards.\footnote{In our numerical example, we show the case for $\alpha = 0.2$.} The higher-ability contestant, on the other hand, reduces effort even for small values of $\theta_h$.
+Therefore, we conclude that while award asymmetries can account for the belief that the lower-ability contestant increases effort when contestant heterogeneity increases, they cannot explain the response from the higher-ability contestant, making out-of-equilibrium beliefs an unlikely reason for our results.